Anti-India clashes continue in tense Kashmir for 3rd day

 The clashes continued Friday as anti-India protesters threw stones at government forces, who fired shotgun pellets and tear gas to quell the spiraling protests.

 At least one man was killed and 50 others were injured in the three days of clashes, residents and medics said.
-At least two dozen people with bullet and pellet injuries were taken to a hospital in Srinagar, the region’s main city, for treatment, a doctor said on condition of anonymity because medics have been barred from briefing news media.
-She said more than a dozen people had been hit by pellets in one or both eyes.
+Most of the injured were treated locally.
+However, at least a dozen people with bullet and pellet injuries were taken to a hospital in Srinagar, the region’s main city, for treatment, a doctor said on condition of anonymity because medics have been barred from briefing news media.
+She said most of the injured had been hit by pellets in one or both eyes.

 Residents said government forces swooped into the rebel leader’s native village on Thursday, and accused them of vandalizing a tent which villagers had set up for mourning his death, triggering large protests and clashes in the area.